 The AHA believes that up to 80% of heart disease and strokes can be prevented.

 You can Go Red for Women and raise awareness for the women in your life!
-Talking to the women who surround you about how to prevent heart disease and stroke can help reduce the deaths caused by them.
+Talking to the women around you about how to prevent heart conditions can help reduce the deaths caused by them.